Downing Stadium: Soccer

 Randalls Island was the site of three international soccer matches: the US team played Scotland on Randalls Island on June 19, 1949, with the Scots winning, 4–0, with 17,000 in attendance; on May 27, 1964, the English squad crushed the Americans, 10–0, in front of just 5,062 fans.
 Another friendly match took place in 1965 between the Argentine team CA Independiente, winners of the 1965 Copa Libertadores, and Spanish giants Real Madrid, five times champion of the European Cup at the time.
-The Hispanic teams drew 1–1 in front of 12,000 people.
+The teams drew 1–1 in front of 12,000 people.

 A friendly held at the stadium in July 1973 between Haiti and Millonarios of Colombia was delayed for more than two hours and forty five minutes by Haitian exiles protesting against the Duvalier regime.
 At one point, Haitian manager Antoine Tassy took his team to the dressing room and said that they were going home.
 He later made a call to Haitian Football Federation president Claude Raymond who told him to resume the match, if possible.
 Then, Serge Charles, a high-ranking member of the Haitian delegation to the United Nations, arrived and made another call to Raymond, and the Haitians agreed to go back on the field.
 Police arrived and cordoned off the field.

 The New York Cosmos of the NASL moved to Downing in 1974.
-On June 15, 1975, Pelé made his NASL debut against the Dallas Tornado, with areas of the field painted green to look better on television; CBS carried the game live.
+On June 15, 1975, Pelé made his NASL debut against the Dallas Tornado with 21,567 spectators in attendance and a national television audience on CBS.
+The stadium's condition was derided by team staff and television commentators; prior to Pelé's debut match, the field had broken glass and other litter that was cleared before green paint was added to improve its appearance for television audiences.
+The locker room roof had holes that were patched hours before.
 In 1976, the Cosmos moved out, back to Yankee Stadium (where they had spent their debut season in 1971); for years afterward, the words "COSMOS SOCCER" remained on the stadium to be seen from the nearby highway viaduct on the Triborough Bridge.
 Downing's last pro soccer tenant were the New York Centaurs of the A-League in 1995.

 The site was considered for a 48,000-seat capacity soccer specific stadium, based on the design of the City of Manchester Stadium, had the New York City bid for the 2012 Summer Olympics been successful.
 The plan was shelved when New York lost out to London.